devShahriar/xm/Readme.md

 This command will:

 - Start PostgreSQL.
   Run the Golang service (xm) which handles the company-related operations.
-Server is exposed in port 8090
+Server is exposed in port 8090.
+It will also run kafka and zookeeper

 ## API Endpoints